 Buhle Booi is a political organiser at Ndifuna Ukwazi in Cape Town and part of his role is to support Reclaim the City, a movement of tenants and workers campaigning to stop displacement from well-located areas.
 Buhle believes that it is essential for youth to advocate for human rights and social justice, so as to create a brighter future for the next generation.Buhle has played an instrumental role at Equal Education (EE) the movement of learners, teachers, parents and community members fighting for equal and quality education in South Africa.

-Nkosikhona Swartbooi works as the Head of political organising unit for Ndifuna Ukwazi and a campaigner for Ndifuna Ukwazi (NU) an organisation of activists that use research and strategic litigation to campaign for justice and equality in poor and working-class communities.
+Nkosikhona Swartbooi is a founding member of Reclaim the City and works as the Head of political organising unit for Ndifuna Ukwazi, an organisation of activists that use research and strategic litigation to campaign for justice and equality in poor and working-class communities.
 Nkosikhona’s campaign work and activism was started in Khayelitsha.

 Citizens UK and London Citizens